hypre-space/hypredrive/docs/joss/paper.md

 # Summary

-Solving sparse linear systems of equations is an essential problem to many application codes in computational science and engineering (CSE). *hypredrive* aims to facilitate this problem via a simple and user-friendly interface to *hypre* [@hypre], a well-established package featuring multigrid methods. *hypredrive* allows users to easily configure and switch solver options in *hypre* through YAML input files, making experimentation with different solver techniques more accessible to researchers and software developers working with numerical simulation codes.
+Solving sparse linear systems of equations is an essential problem to many application codes in computational science and engineering (CSE). *Hypredrive* aims to facilitate this problem via a simple and user-friendly interface to *hypre* [@hypre], a well-established package featuring multigrid methods. *Hypredrive* allows users to easily configure and switch solver options in *hypre* through YAML input files, making experimentation with different solver techniques more accessible to researchers and software developers working with numerical simulation codes.

 # Statement of need

-*hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use may difficult experimentation with different solvers options. *hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.
+*Hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use may make it difficult to experimentat with different solver options. *Hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.

 # Software capabilities

-*hypredrive* is a software written in C that includes a library with APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
+*Hypredrive* is a software written in C that includes a library with APIs designed to simplify the interaction with *hypre* and an executable for performing the solution of linear systems defined via YAML input files.
 Key features of the software are: